 Flight anxiety

 Travel and flight anxiety is a common condition that many experience.
-It can be debilitating, particularly when you love and need a holiday.
+It can be debilitating, particularly when you need a holiday and want to enjoy the whole experience, including getting to your destination.
+Signs of flight anxiety can include feelings of fear, worry, and stress.
+Some may even experience intense symptoms including sweating and panic attacks.

-Our expert lists her suggestions to help you overcome travel anxiety:
+How to overcome travel anxiety:

-- Arrive at the airport early: there is nothing worse than feeling stressed before you have even boarded the plane.
+Arrive at the airport early: there is nothing worse than feeling stressed before you have even boarded the plane.

 Banish bloating